 Tom Plate / Syndicated columnist

-Veteran U.S. journalist and UCLA professor Tom Plate, a member of the Pacific Council on International Policy, is married (long ago), with one biological child.
+UCLA professor Tom Plate, a member of the Pacific Council on International Policy, is a veteran U.S. journalist.

 2007, Tom Plate